STK4505 - Problems and methods in Actuarial science

 2 hours of lectures and 2 hours exercises each week through the semester.

-One compulsory assignment need to be passed within given deadline to be allowed to take the final exam.
-The mandatory assignment must be done with presentation software for mathematics (Latex).
+1 mandatory assignment, written with (LaTeX), the typesetting software for academic writing in mathematics.
 The objective is that the student becomes familiar with and master electronic tools for creating written mathematics and be able to present his/her own mathematical work in an electronic format.

 Examination support material